-Jon’s role as Associate Dean Research is to support research across the Division of Sciences.
-He is available to assist with applications for research funding.
-Jon also convenes the UORG Life Sciences Panel, and represents the Division of Sciences on the University’s Research Committee.
+Ting’s role as Associate Dean Research is to support research across the Division of Sciences.
+She is available to assist with applications for research funding.
+Ting also represents the Division of Sciences on the University’s Research Committee and the Divisional Research Infrastructure Governance Group of the Division of Health Sciences.

 Kate has been a Research Advisor in the Division of Sciences since September 2005.
 Kate provides advice to academic staff regarding the development of research funding applications and the management of the subsequent research contracts.